 NOVA Victim Assistance Academy: Shaping The Future Of Victim Advocacy

-Registration for the Spring 2023 NVAA will open in February 2023.
+Registration for the Spring 2023 NVAA will be open until March 15th, or until capacity is reached.

 WHEN IS THE TRAINING OFFERED?